Multivariate Interpolation in Unisolvent Nodes -- Lifting the Curse of Dimensionality: Abstract

 \section{Abstract}

-We present generalizations of the classic Newton and Lagrange interpolation schemes to arbitrary dimensions.
-The core contribution that enables this new method is the notion of \emph{unisolvent nodes}, i.e., nodes on which the multivariate polynomial interpolant of a function is unique.
-We prove that by choosing these nodes in a proper way, the resulting interpolation schemes become generic, while approximating all continuous Sobolev functions.
-If in addition the function is analytical in the Trefethen domain then, by validation, we achieve the optimal exponential approximation rate given by the upper bound in Trefethen's Theorem.
+We extend Newton and Lagrange interpolation to arbitrary dimensions.
+The core contribution that enables this is a generalized notion of \emph{non-tensorial unisolvent nodes}, i.e., nodes on which the multivariate polynomial interpolant of a function is unique.
+By validation, we reach the optimal exponential Trefethen rates for a class of analytic functions, we term Trefethen functions.
 The number of interpolation nodes required for computing the optimal interpolant depends sub-exponentially on the dimension, hence resisting the curse of dimensionality.
-Based on this, we propose an algorithm that can efficiently and numerically stably solve arbitrary-dimensional interpolation problems, and approximate non-analytical functions, with at most quadratic runtime and linear memory requirement.
+Based on these results, we propose an algorithm to efficiently and numerically stably solve arbitrary-dimensional interpolation problems, with at most quadratic runtime and linear memory requirement.